elastic/rally/README.md

 3. Run Rally: `esrally`.
 The first time it will prompt you for some values and write them to the config file `~/.rally/rally.ini`.
 4. Rerun Rally: `esrally`.
 It is now properly set up and will run the benchmarks.

-Caveat: The reports that are currently created by Rally are intended for performance regression testing so they only show a single data point per build.
-So do not be surprised to find only a single dot after the first build on the graphs.
-More reports are on the [roadmap](TODO.md).

 ### Non-sudo install

 If you don't want to use `sudo` when installing Rally, installation is still possible but a little more involved: